dkman94/FastrApp-Android/README.md

 3) Import project to Android Studio
 4) Run Build > Clean Project, Build > Rebuild Project
 5) Run 'app' (play button near top of IDE)
-*Note camera will only work on real Android device, not the emulator
+*Note camera and microphone will only work on real Android device, not the emulator